Insulating Concrete Forms (ICF) Swimming Pools: Getting the Most Splash for Your Cash

 - BuildBlock recommends finishing directly on the ICF with BuildCrete Stucco, a GigaCrete product, at least 3/8” thick with an embedded fiberglass mesh.
 The advantage of the BuildCrete process is that it’s a one-coat finishing process.

-- Form-A-Drain or similar system is installed along with with a peel and stick waterproofing like PolyWall Homestretch to the outside of the ICF and gravel is backfilled to the waterproofing.
+- Form-A-Drain or similar system is installed along with a peel and stick waterproofing like PolyWall Homestretch to the outside of the ICF and gravel is backfilled to the waterproofing.
 The drainage system needs to either drain to daylight, a sump, or other location to keep the two water tables separate.
+Water infiltration from the exterior of the pool can leach into the pool’s interior layer of EPS foam, allowing the freeze and thaw cycles or saturation to break the bond between foam and plaster.

 - The pool interior is finished with tile and pool coping or decking is placed and the rest of the pool is finished normally.